Santa Muerte: Shrine of the Most Holy Death

 The establishment of the first public shrine to the image began to change how Santa Muerte was venerated.
 The veneration has grown rapidly since then, and others have put their images on public display, as well.

 In 2001, Enriqueta Romero built a shrine for a life-sized statue of Santa Muerte in her home in Mexico City, visible from the street.
 The shrine does not hold Catholic masses or occult rites, but people come here to pray and to leave offerings to the image.
 The effigy is dressed in garbs of different colors depending on the season, with the Romero family changing the dress every first Monday of the month.
 This statue of the saint features large quantities of jewelry on her neck and arms, which are pinned to her clothing.
 It is surrounded by offerings left to it, including: flowers, fruits (especially apples), candles, toys, money, notes of thanks for prayers granted, cigarettes, and alcoholic beverages that surround it.

 Enriqueta Romero considers herself the chaplain of the shrine, a role she says she inherited from her aunt, who began the practice in the family in 1962.
 The shrine is located on 12 Alfarería Street in Tepito, Colonia Morelos.
-For many, this Santa Muerte is the patron saint of Tepito.
+For many, this Santa Muerte is the patroness saint of Tepito.
 The house also contains a shop that sells amulets, bracelets, medallions, books, images, and other items; the most popular item sold there is votive candles.

-On the first day of every month Enriqueta Romero or one of her sons lead prayers and the saying of the Santa Muerte rosary, which lasts for about an hour and is based on the Catholic rosary.
-On the first of November the anniversary of the altar to Santa Muerte constructed by Enriqueta Romero is celebrated.
-This Santa Muerte is dressed as a bride and wears hundreds of pieces of gold jewelry given by the faithful to show gratitude for favors received, or to ask for one.
+On the first day of every month Enriqueta Romero or one of her assistants lead prayers and the recitation of the Santa Muerte rosary, which lasts for about an hour and is based on the Catholic rosary.
+On the first of November the anniversary of the Tepito Santa Muerte shrine erected by Enriqueta Romero is celebrated.
+This Santa Muerte is dressed as a bride and wears hundreds of pieces of gold jewelry given by the faithful to show gratitude for miracles granted, or to ask for one.

 The celebration officially begins at the stroke of midnight of November 1.
-About 5,000 faithful turn out to pray the rosary.
-For purification, the smoke of marijuana is used rather than incense, which is traditionally used for purification by Catholics.
+Thousands of faithful turn out to pray the rosary.
+For purification, marijuana smoke is used instead of incense, which is traditionally used for purification by Catholics.
 Food such as cake, chicken with mole, hot chocolate, coffee, and atole are served during the celebrations, which features performances by mariachis and marimba bands.